pen-pineapple-applepen/group-foodie/README.md

   <img src="https://github.com/erikeh/erikeh-demo-assets/blob/master/GroupFoodie-demo_aug3_v2.gif" alt="group-foodie-demo" />
 </div>

-Group Foodie is an application built around the idea of starting and sharing a group food order among friends or coworkers, with the ability to start an order, chat about the order, and add onto an existing order with a persistent timer that ultimately "submits" the order
+Group Foodie is an application built around the idea of starting and sharing a group food order among friends or coworkers, with the ability to start an order, chat about the order, and add onto an existing order with a persistent timer that ultimately "submits" the order.

 ## About
 This project was created by a team of 7 (including myself) as a proof of concept demo for a food-delivery app idea.
 While built in the browser, this application was designed with a mobile-experience in mind.
 I was the only person on the team that used typescript, so the project is currently a hybrid of javascript and typescript.
 There are personal plans to refactor this into a type-safe project eventually.